Interdisciplinary Arts and Science -Undergraduate

 The B.A. at the Division of Interdisciplinary Studies at the Center for Worker Education is not a traditional discipline-based major.
 Instead, students either choose an area of concentration or they combine courses from different disciplines to create a directed course of study that is centered on an area of special interest.

-A concentration is a group of courses in a particular academic or professional area such as human services, public administration, media and communications or labor studies.
+A concentration is a group of courses in a particular academic or professional area such Childhood Studies, Disabilities Studies, History, Politics, and Society; Literary, Media and Visual Arts; Social Welfare, The Americas, Urban Studies and Public Administration, and Global Labor Studies.
 A concentration is like a major, but it is broader and more flexible in the courses it may include.
 Some students do not choose a concentration and instead complete a grouping of courses to fulfill the B.A. degree requirements.
 Either approach is planned with an academic advisor.